luigisaetta/jobs_bp/.ipynb_checkpoints/jobs_scoring_tutorial-checkpoint.md

 ### Introduction
 In this tutorial we assume that you have already trained a ML model and that you have saved the model in the Model Catalog.

 We are going to see, step by step, how to do **"scoring in batch mode"**.

 In other words, how to use DS JOBS to do predictions on an input dataset.

 We will assume that:
-* the Model has been trained and saved to the Model Catalog.
+* The Model has been trained and saved to the Model Catalog.
-* the dataset on which we want to do scoring is saved in a bucket on the Object Storage
+* The dataset on which we want to do scoring is saved in a bucket on the Object Storage
-* the predictions will be saved to the Object Storage
+* The predictions will be saved to the Object Storage
-* everything has been configured in order to have Resource Principal working
+* Everything has been configured in order to have Resource Principal working
-* we're using a Data Science Conda environment (for this example tf27_p37)
+* We're using a Data Science Conda environment (for this example tf27_p37)
-* we know how the "ML model internally works".
+* We know how the "ML model internally works".
 In other words, how to use the artifacts we're downloading from the Model Catalog.

 ### Conda environments
 The Conda environment we're using is one of the environment built-in Oracle Data Science, the one identified by the "slug" **tensorflow27_p37_cpu_v1**